kubernetes-sigs/aws-load-balancer-controller/docs/README.md

   recover if the controller were to be restarted.

 ### Ingress Traffic

-This section details how traffic reaches the cluster.
+ALB Ingress controller supports two traffic mode:
+* Instance mode
+* IP mode

+By default, `Instance mode` is used, users can explicitly select mode via `alb.ingress.kubernetes.io/target-type` annotation.
+#### Instance mode
-As seen above, the ingress traffic for controller-managed resources starts at the ALB and reaches the Kubernetes nodes through each service's NodePort.
-This means that services referenced from ingress resource must be exposed on a node port in order to be reached by the ALB.
+Ingress traffic starts at the ALB and reaches the Kubernetes nodes through each service's NodePort.
+This means that services referenced from ingress resources must be exposed by `type:NodePort` in order to be reached by the ALB.
+#### IP mode
+Ingress traffic starts at the ALB and reaches the Kubernetes pods directly.
+CNIs must supports directly accessible POD ip via [secondary IP addresses on ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).

 ## Setup